FAA investigating pilot whose X-rated rant was recorded

 Southwest said it was handling the matter internally.

-The incident, previously reported by SFGate.com happened last week at Norman Y. Mineta San Jose International Airport and was captured by the Live ATC website.
+The incident, previously reported by onemileatatime.com and SFGate.com, happened earlier this month at Norman Y. Mineta San Jose International Airport and was captured by the Live ATC website.

 “F--- this place, Goddamn liberal f----,” the unidentified pilot says on the recording.
 “F------ weirdos, probably driving around in f------ Hyundais ... go slow as f---.”